Approximations of pi: Middle Ages

 He achieved this level of accuracy by calculating the perimeter of a regular polygon with 3 × 2^{28} sides.

 16th to 19th centuries

 In the second half of the 16th century, the French mathematician François Viète discovered an infinite product that converged on π known as Viète's formula.

 The German-Dutch mathematician Ludolph van Ceulen (circa 1600) computed the first 35 decimal places of π with a 2^{62}-gon.
-He was so proud of this accomplishment that he had them inscribed on his tombstone.
+He was so proud of this accomplishment that he had the digits inscribed on his tombstone.

 In Cyclometricus (1621), Willebrord Snellius demonstrated that the perimeter of the inscribed polygon converges on the circumference twice as fast as does the perimeter of the corresponding circumscribed polygon.
 This was proved by Christiaan Huygens in 1654.
 Snellius was able to obtain seven digits of π from a 96-sided polygon.

 In 1656, John Wallis published the Wallis product: